AmericanGeezus/TeamsFunctions/Incubator/about_Supporting_Functions.md

 | `Restore-TeamsEV`    | Makes a full authoritative restore of all EnterpriseVoice related features.
 Handle with care!                       |
 | `Backup-TeamsTenant` | An adaptation of the above, backing up as much as can be gathered through available `Get`-Commands from the tenant. |

-NOTE: `Backup-TeamsTenant` is currently static, if additional Get-Commands are added this command is not automatically covering this (yet)
+> [!NOTE] The Get-Commands in this function is currently static.
+While this is fine for Backup-TeamsEV, `Backup-TeamsTenant` may see drift as a result.
+If additional Get-Commands are added to Teams, this command will need an update.
+Please let me know.
+An Automatic mechanism to discover these is desired.

 ### Helper functions

+String reformatting is needed to normalise Numbers as E.164 numbers and allow a more diverse input (like: `'+1(555)-1234 567'`) it also serves to normalise DisplayNames and UPNs should characters be used that are not allowed.

 | Function                                 | Description                                                                                                                               |
 | ---------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |